 My Current Camera Kit

 I've become a huge fan of mirrorless cameras and believe that, for most folks, they represent the future over the short to medium term.
-But I remain a full-frame advocate and Sony, given it's quality and price, is the best option for me.
+Beyond then we'll have to see what's introduced in years to come.
+But I remain a full-frame advocate and Sony, given its quality and price, is the best option for me.

 I was very happy to acquire a Sony a7Rii camera in addition to Sony/Zeiss FE 16-35mm f4 and Sony/Zeiss FE 24-70mm f4 lenses in late 2015.
 I'm extremely happy with the functionality of this new system and the results are excellent.